piotrek1453/win-reinstall-automation/README.md

 Edit wizardDir variable so that it points to directory containing installers.

 # Changing default installation directory
 Edit HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion ProgramFilesDir and ProgramFilesDir(x86) registry keys so that they point to your desired install location.
+Make sure to restore it back to original after installing programs to avoid problems with OS